mshanGithub/msbotframework/specs/botframework-activity/botframework-activity.md

 #### Semantic action entities

 The `entities` field contains entities associated with this action.
 The value of the `entities` field is a complex object; the keys of this object are entity names and the values of each key is the corresponding entity values of type [entity](#Entity).
 The meaning of each entity is defined by the enclosing action and the entity name.
+An additional field named `$instance` occurs after the named entities.
+The value of the `$instance` field is of type [`entityInstance`](#Entity-instance).

 `A7740`: Unless otherwise specified, senders MAY omit some or all entities associated with an action definition.